daros14/Teams/README.md

 A simple Android material design app which lets you retrieve information from your local basketball league teams

+Updated (25/11/2015)
+Added new Category "1ª Autonomica A"
+Refresh data from Recycler View when new category selected on Sliding Sidebar SearchView data updated when new category selected on Sliding Sidebar ActionBar Title updated when new category selected on Sliding Sidebar

 Updated (24/11/2015)
 Categories selection sidebar added.
 Added Sliding SideBar, known as "Hamburger" using TreeHouse repositorie: https://github.com/treehouse/android-navigation-drawer-final.git